Beau Fermor: Playing career

 In 2014, Fermor played for the Toowoomba Clydesdales Cyril Connell Cup side, moving up to their Mal Meninga Cup side a year later before being signed by the Melbourne Storm.
 In 2016, he played for Melbourne's under-20 side, playing 27 games over two seasons, scoring 11 tries.

 In 2018, Fermor signed with the Newcastle Knights, joining their Jersey Flegg Cup side.
 In July 2018, he represented the Queensland under-20 side in their win over New South Wales.
 At the end of the 2018 season, Fermor was named the Jersey Flegg Cup Player of the Year and signed a two-year extension with the Newcastle club.
 In 2019, he spent the season playing for the Knights' NSW Cup side.

 2020

 On 30 January, Fermor was granted a release by Newcastle and signed with the Gold Coast Titans on a three-year deal.

 In Round 8 of the 2020 NRL season, Fermor made his NRL debut against the Cronulla-Sutherland Sharks, replacing the injured Kevin Proctor.

 2021

 Fermor played 15 games for the Gold Coast in the 2021 NRL season including the club's elimination final loss against the Sydney Roosters.

 2022

 In round 22 of the 2022 NRL season, Fermor scored two tries for the Gold Coast in a shock 44-24 victory over Manly which ended the clubs ten game losing streak and lifted them off the bottom of the table.

 Fermor finished the 2022 season playing 23 games as the club finished 13th on the table.
 Fermor finished as the clubs top try scorer with eleven tries.

+2023

+On 1 March it was announced that Fermor would miss the entire 2023 NRL season after rupturing his ACL at training.

+2024

+Fermor made 22 appearances for the Gold Coast throughout the 2024 NRL season as the club finished 14th on the table.

+2025

+In round 9 of the 2025 NRL season, Fermor scored two tries for the Gold Coast in their 38-18 loss against Canterbury.
+In May, Fermor was selected to represent Queensland in the 2025 State of Origin series, starting from the bench and made his début in Game 1 on 28 May, coming on in the 2nd half.
+He was subsequently dropped for Game 2.
+Fermor played 24 games for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon finishing 16th on the table.
+On 20 November, the Titans announced that Fermor had re-signed with the club until the end of 2029.